 It's 2018 and robots are already driving cars, writing symphonies, and even penning news stories like this one.
 Now, apparently, our silicon friends are going to start stripping for us, too.
-According to the New York Post, a Las Vegas strip club will feature a pair of android dancers on the poles in honour of the 2018 Consumer Electronics Show this week.
+According to the New York Post, a Las Vegas strip club will feature a pair of android dancers on the poles in honor of the 2018 Consumer Electronics Show this week.

 The robot strippers are more of a publicity stunt than an actual attempt to be titillating, since they have the heads of security cameras and look like bad Banksy graffiti come to life.
 But the Sapphire Gentlemen's Club apparently figures it'll be a fun way to bring in some folks from CES this year.